srid/t/README.md

 # t

-WIP: A simple Todo app based on Andre Karpathy's "partially autonomous" notion of Software 3.0.[^a]
+WIP: A simple Todo app based on Andrej Karpathy's "partially autonomous" notion of Software 3.0.[^a]

 [^a]: https://clearthink-ai.com/storyboards/software-is-changing-again/story